 What’s a session like?
 What’s the work feel like?

 Sessions are 60-70 minutes long, beginning with a conversation (“intake”).
 After intake, usually you’ll be lying fully-clothed on a massage table, however sometimes Sara works with you sitting or standing.
-Her contact is a specific-to-you blend of gentle touch, subtle movements, and repositioning, geared toward increasing your comfort in this very moment.
+Her contact is a specific-to-you blend of gentle touch, subtle movements, and repositioning, geared toward increasing your comfort in this very moment, while also tapping into the body’s innate healing reflexes and neuroplasticity.
 Contact is always gentle; no ouches or force.
 Relief begins right away and deepens thereafter.
 Through dialogue, Sara guides your attention to your present-time sensations, feelings, and images to increase your body awareness, its tension patterns, and its releases and relaxation.
 Sessions often include self-care practices to support ease and your body’s integration of releases..
 Learn more >

 How Ortho-Bionomy® Feels,